Chady00/React-Forecast/README.md

 The components return a div container that hold multiple cards, each displaying the weather forecast for a different day.
 The card header shows the day of the week, and the body displays the weather description, weather icon, and the minimum and maximum temperature.

+Please note that the API key used in this project is not protected because there is no backend involved.
+The key is public and can be accessed by anyone who has access to the source code.
+It is recommended to protect your API keys when working with backends to avoid unauthorized access to your services.